lowcoder-org/lowcoder/docs/self-hosting/README.md

 ### Install SSL certificate

-With an SSL certificate, you can securely visit self-hosted Openblocks with HTTPS protocol.
+With an SSL certificate, you can securely visit self-hosted Lowcoder with HTTPS protocol.
 Here are the steps to install your SSL certificate before starting a container:

 {% tabs %}
 {% tab title="Docker-Compose" %}